openshift/jenkins/README.md

 ---------------------------------

 Starting with v4.0, the images are only available on quay.io for public community support.
 Their pull specs are:
-* quay.io/openshift/origin-jenkins:v4.0
+* quay.io/openshift/origin-jenkins:<release tag>
-* quay.io/openshift/origin-jenkins-agent-nodejs:v4.0
+* quay.io/openshift/origin-jenkins-agent-nodejs:<release tag>
-* quay.io/openshift/origin-jenkins-agent-maven:v4.0
+* quay.io/openshift/origin-jenkins-agent-maven:<release tag>
-* quay.io/openshift/origin-jenkins-agent-base:v4.0
+* quay.io/openshift/origin-jenkins-agent-base:<release tag>

+Visit quay.io to discover the set of tags for each image.
+For example, for the core jenkins image, the tags are [here](https://quay.io/repository/openshift/origin-jenkins?tab=tags)

 The images are also still available at the Red Hat Container Catalog for customers with subscriptions, though with some changes in the naming.